Update older email code

 Change history

-The following table is a change history of updates made to the editor since 3.0.0 release:
+The following table is a change history of updates made to the editor since 3.0.0 release.
+You only need to upgrade if you would like to use the feature.

 ENHANCEMENT UPGRADE CODE MORE INFO